Halting Arms and Lawbreaking Trade (HALT)

 Digitalization and Institutional and Regional Cooperation Project (DIRC)

 The project, implemented by UNDP Bosnia and Herzegovina, is to ensure continuity in and the strengthening of the ongoing efforts and achievements of Bosnia and Herzegovina regarding SALW control.
-It aims to establish a platform for bi-lateral and multilateral knowledge sharing with neighboring countries pertaining to SALW control.
+It aims to establish a platform for bilateral and multilateral knowledge sharing with neighboring countries pertaining to SALW control.
 Furthermore, the project shall ensure continuity of efforts in further institutionalizing gender mainstreaming in SALW control within the Indirect Taxation Authority of BiH.

 The project is to introduce new digital tools and structured joint regional exercises to fight against illegal SALW trafficking.
 It shall support the gender network within the Indirect Taxation Authority to raise awareness on the detection and prevention of gender-based harassment and to reduce gender inequality within the institution.